Evil Queen (Disney)

 The Evil Queen, also known as the Wicked Queen, Queen Grimhilde, Evil Stepmother, or just the Queen, is a fictional character who appears in Walt Disney Productions' first animated feature film Snow White and the Seven Dwarfs (1937) and remains a villain character in their extended Snow White franchise.
 She is based on the Evil Queen character from the 1812 German fairy-tale "Snow White".

 The Evil Queen is very cold, sadistic, cruel, and extremely vain, owning a magic mirror, and obsessively desiring to remain the "fairest in the land".
 She becomes madly envious over the beauty of her stepdaughter, Princess Snow White, as well as the attentions of the Prince from another land; this love triangle element is one of Disney's changes to the story.
 This leads her to plot the death of Snow White and ultimately on the path to her own demise, which in the film is indirectly caused by the Seven Dwarfs.
 The film's version of the Queen character uses her dark magic powers to actually transform herself into an old woman instead of just taking a disguise like in the Grimms' story; this appearance of hers is commonly referred to as the Wicked Witch or alternatively as the Old Hag or just the Witch in the stepmother's disguised form.
 The Queen dies in the film, but lives on in a variety of non-canonical Disney works.

 The film's version of the Queen was created by Walt Disney and Joe Grant, and originally animated by Art Babbitt and voiced by Lucille La Verne.
 Inspiration for her facial features came from Joan Crawford, Greta Garbo, and Marlene Dietrich.
 Her wardrobe design came from the characters of Queen Hash-a-Motep from She and Princess Kriemhild from Die Nibelungen.
-The Queen has since been voiced by Jeanette Nolan, Eleanor Audley, June Foray, Ginny Tyler, Janet Waldo and Susanne Blakeslee, among others, and was portrayed live by Anne Francine (musical), Jane Curtin (50th anniversary TV special), Olivia Wilde (Disney Dream Portraits), Kathy Najimy (Descendants), and Gal Gadot (Snow White).
+The Queen has since been voiced by Paula Winslowe, Jeanette Nolan, Eleanor Audley, June Foray, Ginny Tyler, Janet Waldo and Susanne Blakeslee, among others, and was portrayed live by Anne Francine (musical), Jane Curtin (50th anniversary TV special), Olivia Wilde (Disney Dream Portraits), Kathy Najimy (Descendants), and Gal Gadot (Snow White).

 This version of the fairy-tale character has been very well received by film critics and the public, and is considered one of Disney's most iconic and menacing villains.
 Besides the film, the Evil Queen has made numerous appearances in Disney attractions and productions, including not only these directly related to the tale of Snow White, such as Fantasmic!, The Kingdom Keepers and Kingdom Hearts Birth by Sleep, sometimes appearing in them alongside Maleficent from Sleeping Beauty.
 The film's version of the Queen has also become a popular archetype that influenced a number of artists and non-Disney works.